 2. Background Checks

-There are many vendors who can help with background checks and many can turn information around in a few days.
+Many vendors can help with background checks and turn information around in a few days.
+Your insurance carrier should be a resource for this tool.

-There is an expense to this but well worth the investment if it means protecting just one child.
+There is an expense to this, but it is well worth the investment if it means protecting just one child.

 Keep in mind that background checks can make you aware of a person who has a sexual predator conviction on their record.

-What they can’t do is identify potential predators which is why the ‘two-person rule’ is so important.
+What a background check can’t do is identify potential predators, which is why volunteer oversight and a strict ‘two-person rule’ is so important.

 3. Child Abuse Training

-Making everyone aware of the risks and the signs of abuse allows the entire church to participate in preventing abuse.
+Make everyone aware of the risks and the signs of abuse.
+This proactive information sharing allows the entire church to participate in preventing abuse.

 Incorporate the expectation that if you see something, say something.

-This may be one of the best deterrents because it puts any potential predators on notice that everyone is paying attention and watching out for the kids.
+This global awareness may be one of the best deterrents because it puts any potential predators on notice that everyone is paying attention and watching out for the kids.

-Anyone who has access to children should be supervised and there should never be a time when a single adult is allowed to be alone with a single child.
+Supervise everyone who has access to children, and there should never be a time when a single adult is allowed to be alone with a single child.

-There may be times when this seems like overkill but those are the times when it is most important.
+There may be times when this seems like overkill, but those are the moments when it is most important.

-This includes well-meaning volunteers picking up or taking children home who may need a ride.
+This practice should include well-meaning volunteers who offer to pick up or take children home who may need a ride.

-Strict guidelines outlining the dos and don’ts of working with kids should be put in place for volunteers and employees.
+Provide strict guidelines for employees and volunteers outlining the dos and don’ts of working with kids.

 5. Required Reporting